Appointment

 • Being overweight

-• Sedentary lifestyle
+• A sedentary lifestyle

 • Exposure to pesticides, toxins, smoking, and alcohol

-• Being under constant stress
+• Constant stress

-The good news is that we do have control over environmental factors like diet and lifestyle which when optimized we can ensure ourselves a hormonal balance.
+The good news is that we do have control over environmental factors like diet and lifestyle, which, when optimized, can help ensure hormonal balance.
+The main hormones that usually become imbalanced are:

-Symptoms of hormonal imbalances differ depending on which hormone or gland is not working properly.
+Symptoms of hormonal imbalances differ depending on which hormone or gland is not functioning properly.
+Common conditions affecting both men and women could cause these symptoms:

 • Feeling tired even after a good night’s sleep

-• You feel that you cannot function without caffeine
+• Feeling unable to function without caffeine

-• You notice some mood swings and energy dips
+• Mood swings and energy dips

 • Weight gain or loss